pjobson/aerohive_hiveap-330/MT7915/README.md

 The only one I could find for sale is [this model](https://asiarf.com/product/wi-fi-6-11ax-4t4r-mini-pcie-module-mt7915-aw7915-np1/).

+## Disassemble Router

+* Remove the cover for the USB port with a flathead screwdriver.
+* Remove the bottom bracket if installed.
+* Using a small TORX driver remove the 4 screws holding the device together.
+* Disonnect the antennas from the device labeled A5HP01.

 ## Install Cards

 I tried various combinations using the MT7915E and original cards.
 The